Bud Mahurin: World War II

 Mahurin was promoted to major on March 21, 1944.
 On March 27, his P-47 was heavily damaged by a German Dornier Do 217 bomber he helped shoot down, forcing him to bail out.
 He was picked up by French Resistance forces.
 On the night of 3–4 May 1944, an RAF Westland Lysander attempted to retrieve Mahurin from France and fly him back to Britain.
 Before he could be picked up, the aircraft was shot down, and its pilot killed.
 The event was watched by Mahurin.
 The next attempt, again by a Lysander, on the night of May 6–7, was successful.
-Because of his knowledge of the French Resistance, he was grounded and sent home.
+Because of his knowledge of the French Resistance and the risk of interrogation if he was shot down again, Mahurin was barred from flying over Europe and returned to the United States in June 1944.

 In October, he again shipped overseas as commander of the 3rd Fighter Squadron, the combat element of the composite 3rd Air Commando Group in the Philippines.
 While based at Mangaldan, Luzon, in January 1945 he was credited with destroying a Japanese bomber while flying a P-51 Mustang.
 Mahurin was promoted to lieutenant colonel on May 28, 1945, and became commander of the 3rd Air Commando Group in September 1945.
 He was downed by defensive fire, this time from the ground, but was rescued from his life-raft in the ocean.
 He ended the war with 20.75 confirmed aerial victories and he had the unique distinction of being forced to bail out in both theaters.

+After the war, Mahurin returned to Purdue University and completed a degree in aeronautical engineering in 1949.